luxe/unilang/README.md

 Discuss Linguistic relativity, the universal grammar, and maybe the poverty of stimulous.
 uh, we'll probably need a deeper section about natural language vs programming language.
-what is relevant, what is not. how properties of natural language has incorrectly been applied in programming
+what is relevant, what is not. how properties of natural language has incorrectly been applied in programming talk about how semantics is what matters most in programming

 ## Guiding Principles
 All of these need adjusted and organized